spray/spray/docs/documentation/spray-can/common-behavior.rst

 Common Behavior
 ===============

-The *spray-can* :ref:`HttpServer` and :ref:`HttpClient` share a number of command and event messages that are explained in this chapter.
+The *spray-can* :ref:`HTTP Server` and :ref:`HTTP Client APIs` share a number of command and event messages that are explained in this chapter.

 Closing Connections